 Women with cervical cancer have many treatment options.
-The options are surgery, radiation therapy, chemotherapy, or a combination of methods.
+Options may include surgery, radiation therapy, chemotherapy, or a combination of treatment methods.

-The choice of treatment depends mainly on the size of the tumor and whether the cancer has spread.
-The treatment choice may also depend on whether you would like to become pregnant someday.
+The choice of treatment for cervical cancer depends mainly on the size of the tumor and its stage, or whether the cancer has spread.
+Treatment options may also depend on whether the patient would like to become pregnant someday.
+Our gynecologic oncologists work with patients collaboratively to develop a treatment plan that meets medical and personal needs.

 Surgery is an option for women with Stage I or II cervical cancer.
-The surgeon removes tissue that may contain cancer cells:
+The gynecologic cancer surgeon removes tissue that may contain cancer cells:

 With either total or radical hysterectomy, the surgeon may remove other tissues: